alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 So the pattern we're seeing is "keep repeating the place notation pattern ```x.1n``` until we have ```2*n``` bits of place notation", with n being the stage.

-In APN we write this as a 'script' that looks like this[^1]:
+In GPN we write this as a 'script' that looks like this[^1]:

-[^1]: If this script is run through an APN tool, it can produce the PN for any (even) stage we want
+[^1]: If this script is run through an GPN tool, it can produce the PN for any (even) stage we want

 ```
 	base="x.1n"